soke-dev/100-days-of-move/demos/Day4-SimpleDapp/README.md

-# GMOVE Message Signing on Movement network with Razor Wallet Kit
+# Simple Dapp on Movement

 This **tutorial** guides you through building a simple React DApp that:

-1. Uses **Razor Wallet Kit** to connect to an Movement wallet.
+1. Uses **Razor Wallet Kit** to connect to a Movement network wallet.
 2. Displays wallet status and account info.
 3. **Signs** a custom message (e.g., `"GMOVE"`)